The best cheese straws in the world!

-This family recipe was first published on my blog 10 years ago.
-Based on the numbers of visits since then, the post has been a constant favorite ever since.
+This family recipe was first published on my blog 10 years ago and the post has been a constant favorite ever since.
 If you want to bring something special that’s not hard to make to a holiday party this season, try it out!

 Ingredients: 3 Cups flour, 2 tsp. seasoned salt (I use Lawry’s), 1 tsp. dried mustard, 1 cup butter, 8 oz. very sharp cheddar cheese.
 Start by mixing the flour, salt and dried mustard in a bowl.